 Prof. Grigg’s research showed, for the first time, that the amount of carbon from inhaled fossil-fuel derived particles in the airways of healthy children is associated with reduced lung function.
 It has also showed that cyclists in London have an increased inhaled dose of fossil-fuel derived particulate matter and that airway cells in people with asthma have impaired ability to clear this particulate matter from the airways.
 This leads to exacerbations of the disease.

 From 2008, Profs.
-Griffiths and Grigg led, with others including Kings College London, the evaluation of the impact of the London Low Emission Zone on primary children’s respiratory health, showing that air pollution stunted the growth of children’s lungs, accounting for between 5 and 10% restrictions in lung growth.
+Griffiths and Grigg led, with others including Kings College London, the evaluation of the impact of the London Low Emission Zone on primary children’s respiratory health, showing that air pollution stunted the growth of children’s lungs, accounting for between 5 and 10 per cent restrictions in lung growth.
 By 2012 we found evidence of small improvements in air quality and lung development.

-In 2016 Prof. Grigg founded the advocacy group called "Doctors against Diesel" which now has a membership of over 300 doctors.
-In 2017 we published in 2017 an open letter to the Prime Minister in the Times.
+In 2016, Prof. Grigg founded the advocacy group called 'Doctors against Diesel' which now has a membership of over 300 doctors.
+In 2017 we published an open letter to the Prime Minister in the Times.
 She responded and the government has now committed to diesel discouragement policies in 2017.
-Since our ‘Doctors against diesel’ campaign and the government’s commitment to diesel discouragement policies there has been a major decrease in new diesel vehicle sales in 2017-8.
+Since our 'Doctors against diesel' campaign and the government’s commitment to diesel discouragement policies there has been a major decrease in new diesel vehicle sales in 2017/18.